 The 162 ha Vilm WILDIsland is part of South East Rügen Biosphere Reserve, Germany.
 Vilm WILDIsland is covered by old broadleaf forests with small lagoons, sandy beaches and attractive coastal features.
 Vilm WILDIsland is located five kilometres east from the Rügen Island.
 It is the oldest protected area in Germany, and has been a Nature Reserve since 1936.
 Since 1990 it is part of the core zones of the South East Rügen Biosphere Reserve.
 The ancient forests on Vilm WILDIsland have never been managed by forestry.
-It is one of the most natural forest stand and wildest coasts in the South Baltic region.
+It is one of the most natural forest stands and wildest coasts in the South Baltic region.
 The strictly protected WILDIsland Vilm with a non-intervention management has developed in natural succession for many decades.

 European Wilderness Quality Standard Audit System

 The 162 ha Vilm WILDIsland was subject of a Quick-Audit in 2017 and meets the Gold Wilderness Quality Standard.
-A European Wilderness Quality Standard Full-Audit is scheduled for 2018.

 - Protected area: South East Rügen Biosphere Reserve